tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

 # How can I improve my sleep quality?
 (5th tip):
-Do not use the default alarm clock use **SleepCycle** or any other app to track and analyze sleep data.
+Do not use the default alarm clock.
+Instead use **SleepCycle**  or any other app to track and analyze sleep data.

 ---
 <!-- _class: invert -->